Tokamak: Lavrentiev's letter

-Some indication of the importance given to Lavrentiev's letter can be seen in the speed with which it was processed; the letter was received by the Central Committee on 29 July, Sakharov sent his review in on 18 August, by October, Sakharov and Igor Tamm had completed the first detailed study of a fusion reactor, and they had asked for funding to build it in January 1951.
+Some indication of the importance given to Lavrentiev's letter can be seen in the speed with which it was processed; the letter was received by the Central Committee on 29 July, Sakharov sent his review in on 18 August, and by October, Sakharov and Igor Tamm had completed the first detailed study of a fusion reactor, and they had requested for funding to build it in January 1951.

 Magnetic confinement

 When heated to fusion temperatures, the electrons in atoms dissociate, resulting in a fluid of nuclei and electrons known as plasma.
-Unlike electrically neutral atoms, a plasma is electrically conductive, and can, therefore, be manipulated by electrical or magnetic fields.
+Unlike electrically neutral atoms, a plasma is electrically conductive, and can therefore be manipulated by electromagnetic fields.

 Sakharov's concern about the electrodes led him to consider using magnetic confinement instead of electrostatic.
-In the case of a magnetic field, the particles will circle around the lines of force.
-As the particles are moving at high speed, their resulting paths look like a helix.
-If one arranges a magnetic field so lines of force are parallel and close together, the particles orbiting adjacent lines may collide, and fuse.
+In the case of a magnetic field, the particles circle around the lines of force.
+As the particles are moving at high speed, their resulting paths look like helices.
+If one arranges a magnetic field so that lines of force are parallel and close together, then the particles orbiting adjacent lines may collide and fuse.

-Such a field can be created in a solenoid, a cylinder with magnets wrapped around the outside.
-The combined fields of the magnets create a set of parallel magnetic lines running down the length of the cylinder.
+Such a field can be created in a solenoid, a cylinder with wires wrapped around the outside.
+The combined magnetic fields generated by the wires create a set of parallel magnetic lines running down the length of the cylinder.
 This arrangement prevents the particles from moving sideways to the wall of the cylinder, but it does not prevent them from running out the end.
 The obvious solution to this problem is to bend the cylinder around into a donut shape, or torus, so that the lines form a series of continual rings.
 In this arrangement, the particles circle endlessly.